DashanGao/DashanGao.github.io/index.md

 ## Patents

 1. Dashan Gao, Junliang Xu, Zhijun Chen.
 May 8, 2020.
-A Kind of Reading Method of Electronic Curtain, System and Terminal Device.
+A Kind of Reading Method, System and Terminal Equipment of Electronic Screen.
 CN108269460A.

 ---